 You might also like: Understanding Anti-Asian Racist Microaggressions With Food Stories

 Step 6: Show children the power of cooking as care-work

 Food is an accessible love language for little kids.
 They need outlets to show affection, love, and care – and these stories show them how they can use cooking as a way to be considerate and supportive.

 - Thank You, Omu! and Chik Chak Shabbat (check them out at the library) run along similar story lines, with food bringing everyone in a community together.

 - Mr. Putter & Tabby Stir The Soup (check it out at the library) Dang it – I lost my notes on this one too.
 It involved hard work and making soup as an act of caring.
 I love this series for countering stereotypes against older adults so hard, plus they’re cute and funny.

 - Pie in the Sky (Check it out of the library) Advanced chapter book for older readers, touching on baking through love, grief, care-work, income disparities, transcending language barriers, and so many intersecting issues of awesomeness.

-- The Gift of Ramadan (Buy or borrow) This is my favorite Ramadan book so far – on cooking as an act of service, on willpower, temptation, the intent and effort behind what we give and how – and how Ramadan is about so much more than fasting.
+- The Gift of Ramadan (Buy or borrow) This is my favorite book introducing non-Muslims to the month of Ramadan – on cooking as an act of service, on willpower, temptation, the intent and effort behind what we give and how – and how the observance is about so much more than fasting.